sivagms/acrdocs/container-registry-authentication.md

 <properties
-   pageTitle="Authenticate with a container registry | Microsoft Azure" description="Methods to authenticate with an Azure container registry by using the Azure CLI" services="container-registry" documentationCenter="" authors="stevelas"
+   pageTitle="Authenticate with a container registry | Microsoft Azure" description="How to authentiate with an Azure container registry with a service principal or a user account" services="container-registry" documentationCenter="" authors="stevelas"